mnaoumov/obsidian-backlink-cache/README.md

 This is a plugin for [Obsidian](https://obsidian.md/) that maintains backlink cache to speed up undocumented `app.metadataCache.getBacklinksForFile` function.

-It's mostly useful for uses with the large vaults.
+It's mostly useful for users with the large vaults.
 On smaller vaults the difference might be unnoticeable.

 It speeds up `Backlinks Pane` performance and plugins that deal with the backlinks.